suffolklibraries/lgc/content/collections/events/artistic-egg-08-04.md

     content:
       -
         type: text
-        text: 'Join us on 16 April 2025 for one of our sessions at 10 AM, 11 AM, 1 PM, 2 PM, or 3 PM for a selection of spring-themed crafts.
-Make your own wiggly caterpillar or pop-up chick to take home.'
+        text: 'This event has 45-minute sessions available to book at 10 AM, 11 AM, 1 PM, 2 PM, and 3 PM.'
   -
     type: paragraph
     attrs: